dcdpr/did-btcr2/chapters/Index.md

 Creating and using did:bctr2 DIDs is achieved through specified cryptographic and network operations, with all updates anchored to Bitcoin transactions.
-This section defines the Create, Read, Update, and Deactivate (CRUD) operations for the **did:btcr2** method.
+This section defines the Create, Resolve, Update, and Deactivate (CRUD) operations for the **did:btcr2** method.

 ---